-Startup vs corporate enterprise - which is the best option for you?
-Both have their unique advantages so it can be a real challenge to decide where you’d prefer to work.
+startup vs corporate enterprise - which is the best option for you?

-This is why it’s important to carefully consider your priorities for your current situation as well as your long-term career, and if the companies in question can meet your expectations.
+This is why it’s essential to carefully consider your priorities for your current situation and your long-term career and if the companies in question can meet your expectations.

 Here are our top tips for working out if you’re better suited to a startup or a corporate giant.

 get started todaysubmit your cv

 If you don’t know precisely what you want to do in the future, you could benefit from the broader focus required in a startup job.
 Employees of these smaller organisations tend to have a more expansive remit than those in more prominent companies.
 The variety could give you the chance to do things you never expected, as well as the opportunity to figure out what you enjoy.

 However, if you have a clearly defined career path ahead of you, a corporate environment, with the associated narrower focus that comes with the job, is the more logical choice.
 Augustine explains that when she started in a corporate role, it was “a more focused position” that didn’t require her to “wear all those other ‘hats’”.

 When evaluating the company you want to join, consider the impact you could make.
 Do you want to come in and make an immediate mark on the company, or would you prefer to take a little time to settle in?